AndreiE-git/front_panel_power_supply_pub/README.md

 > [!IMPORTANT]
-> The front panel was developed by me in collaboration with a work colleague.
+> The front panel was developed by me in collaboration with a colleague.

 <!-- ______________________________________________________________________________________________________________________________________________________ COMPONENTS -->